 - Pursuit driving techniques

-According the U.S. Bureau of Labor Statistics (BLS), the median annual salary of police and sheriff's patrol officers was $58,320 in 2015 (www.bls.gov).
-The employment of police and detectives is expected to increase 4% between 2014 and 2024, which is slower than average for all professions.
+According the U.S. Bureau of Labor Statistics (BLS), the median annual salary of police and sheriff's patrol officers was $61,380 in 2018 (www.bls.gov).
+The employment of police and detectives is expected to increase 5% between 2018 and 2028, which is as fast as average for all professions.
 The BLS also states that law enforcement opportunities are available to individuals who qualify psychologically, personally, and physically as decided by various tests given to applicants by law enforcement agencies.

 Bachelor's degree programs, typically in criminal justice, are available to help prepare students for supervisory roles within a law enforcement agency.
 The curriculum provides training in areas relating to prevention of crime, cultural aspects of law enforcement, gang activity, forensic methods, and homeland security issues.
 Coursework totals 120 credit-hours, including 45 credit-hours of core curriculum.